1. Competitive rates of pay.

 - Numerous cafes and bars

-Employees of UEA can see exhibitions for half-price at the on-site Sainsbury Centre for Visual Arts, one of the UK's most inspirational public art museums.
+Employees of UEA can access exhibitions at a discounted price at the on-site Sainsbury Centre, one of the UK's most inspirational public art museums.

 Norwich was awarded UNESCO City of Literature status in 2012 and has many museums and galleries in the city centre.
 In addition it hosts one of the UK's largest annual Arts festivals, the Norfolk and Norwich Festival.

-Employees have unlimited free access to Sportspark, the UK's biggest indoor sports centre, receiving discounted membership enabling you to take advantage of the Olympic sized swimming pool, fitness and aerobic centres, athletic track, climbing wall, gymnastics centre and various courts and pitches.
+The UEA Sportspark is the UK's biggest indoor sports centre, Employees are bale to access the Sportspark for free, receiving discounted membership enabling you to take advantage of the Olympic sized swimming pool, fitness and aerobic centres, athletic track, climbing wall, gymnastics centre and various courts and pitches.

 UEA provides outstanding cultural, academic and financial support for research, and interdisciplinary collaboration is actively encouraged.
 Research is an important foundation for UEA's teaching and many new ideas and developments are integrated into the 300 or so courses that we offer.